DHTMLX/gantt-docs/data/desktop/multiple_gantts.md

 - **plugins** - (*object*) extensions that need to be activated

 **Note**, that calling the **Gantt.getGanttInstance()** method without parameters will return the gantt object with default configuration settings.
-Therefore, you need to configure your new instance, initialize it and populate with data, as usual.
+Therefore, you will need to configure your new instance, initialize it and populate with data, as usual.

 Let's take a simple example: 2 Gantt charts, one under another: